Undergraduate Course: Greek 2a Ex-Beginners (GREE08009)

 On completion of this course, the student will be able to:

-- show in coursework, exam, and class discussion their familiarity with the set text(s), their language and style, and their literary and historical context;
+- familiarise themselves with the set text(s), their language and style, and their literary and historical context;

-- show in coursework, exam, and class discussion their awareness of the particular problems associated with the set text(s) and of the modern debate on the text(s), and their ability to take an independent and well-argued stance on such issues;
+- show awareness of the particular problems associated with the set text(s) and of the modern debate on the text(s), and their ability to take an independent and well-argued stance on such issues;

-- show in coursework, exam, and class discussion that they are aware of the challenges of representing thoughts formulated in the context of one language and culture through the medium of another language in a different cultural context;
+- identify the challenges of representing thoughts formulated in the context of one language and culture through the medium of another language in a different cultural context;

-- show in a research-led, argument-driven coursework essay their ability to conduct a sustained individual enquiry into a particular aspect of the topic;
+- conduct a sustained individual enquiry into a particular aspect of the topic.

 |Munro, D.B. and Allen, T.W. eds (1920) Homeri Opera Oxford |